|1. Description - |

 |Advisory: Demonstrated proficiency in English by placement as determined by score on the English placement test OR through an equivalent placement process OR completion of ESLL 25 & ESLL 249.|

 |The student will be able to: |

-- relate the basic concepts of the plays to the Elizabethan ethos which produced them and describe their relevance to the modern world.
+- Relate the basic historical concepts of the plays to the Elizabethan period, while comprehending their relevance to the modern world

 |3.
 Special Facilities and/or Equipment - |